There are so many benefits of taking a mindful shower meditation.

 How To Practice Mindful Shower Meditation

 - Create a relaxing experience when you shower.
 Use relaxing scents.

-- Set your intent and remind yourself that you are taking a mindful shower to get clean in both the body and the mind.
+- Set your intent and remind yourself that you are taking a mindful shower to clean both your body and mind.

 - Undress mindfully and non-judgmentally.
 Slowly take your clothes off, moving mindfully like you would in tai chi.